vsavchyn-dev/try-out-ubisoft-next-2024/README.md

 ## How to run a scene with a rotating cube

-Unfortunately, the current Scene class has bugs.
-It will be fixed soon, I promise!
-Until then:
+Unfortunately, the current Scene class has possible bugs, and it's not finished:

 - Pull repository
 - Open Game.sln file on Visual Studio (preferably 2022 version)
-- Hit F5 and get an error!
+- Hit F5 and see great cube!
-- Wait for the fix!

 This "game" was originally designed for Windows machines, so you can't run it on Unix machines :(